schnarc/SchNarc/README.md

 ``conda install mamba -n base -c conda-forge``
 If a package that you need, cannot be found, you can use different channels with the option -c or add channels (in this example conda-forge) with:
 ``conda config --append channels conda-forge``
-It is recommended to create an environment (in this example the environment is called ml) with <span style="color:red">(the red parts are not needed if you have reasonably up-to-date gfortran compiler installed)</span>:
+It is recommended to create an environment (in this example the environment is called ml) with (leave out the ``gfortran_linux-64`` and the commenting of gcc and gfortran below if you have reasonably up-to-date gfortran compiler installed)</span>:
-``mamba create -n ml python h5py tensorboardX pytorch ase numpy six protobuf scipy matplotlib python-dateutil pyyaml tqdm pyparsing kiwisolver cycler netcdf4 hdf5 h5utils jupyter <span style="color:red">gfortran_linux-64</span>``
+``mamba create -n ml python h5py tensorboardX pytorch ase numpy six protobuf scipy matplotlib python-dateutil pyyaml tqdm pyparsing kiwisolver cycler netcdf4 hdf5 h5utils jupyter gfortran_linux-64``
 Then activate the environment:
 ``conda activate ml``